Z1ngo1/JCL-PRACTICE-TASKS/TASK10/README.md

 - PETROV, SIDOROV, MOROZOV, POPOV are excluded in STEP030 because their ROLE is ANALYST or MANAGER.
 - `&&TEMP` is a temporary instream dataset - it is automatically deleted when the job ends or when STEP040 reads and deletes it with `DISP=(OLD,DELETE,DELETE)`.
 - STEP050 uses `SYSIN DD DUMMY` meaning IEBGENER does a straight copy from [`TASK10.FINAL.JCL`](DATA/TASK10.FINAL.JCL.txt) to SYSOUT with no editing.
-- This task is the first multi-step pipeline in this repositorie where two SORT steps work sequentially on the same data stream.
+- This task is the first multi-step pipeline in this repository where two SORT steps work sequentially on the same data stream.
 - `INCLUDE COND=(21,9,CH,EQ,C'DEVELOPER')` compares 9 bytes from position 21 in the record against the 9-char literal `DEVELOPER`.
-The remaining 1 byte of the ROLE field (position 30, which contains a space) is not compared at all - so no trailing space padding is needed in the literal.
-This is different from TASK13 where the INCLUDE length is `10` (full field width) and the literal must be padded to match.
+The remaining 1 byte of the ROLE field (position 30, trailing space) is not compared - no padding needed in the literal.